ICR-SC/good-practice/docs/index.md

 ## ICR Internal Training
 The ICR runs some courses on research software development best practices, covering training through the [carpentries organisation](https://carpentries.org/), usually in-person and can be found on the [ICR training website](https://training.icr.ac.uk/) (search *carpentry*).

-### Webinar Series: Good-Practice in Research Software
+### Webinar Series: Good-Practice in Research Coding
 This is a series of webinars run by the ICR Research Software Engineering team, covering good practices in research software development.
 The webinars are recorded and available on (link to come soon).
 The [overview page is here](good/overview.md), and in summary it covers:
 - Monday: Bash and VScode